 So, a Mexican rice recipe wasn’t on my radar to make until Mallika emailed to request it a few months ago.
 Here it is, Mallika!
-Mine calls for long-grain brown rice, which is lightly toasted in oil for extra flavor and separation.
+Mine calls for long-grain brown rice, which means that this recipe starts with an extra layer of delicious whole-grain flavor.

-Then, you just bring the rice to a boil with rich, tomato-y broth (you can use ripe tomatoes or canned) and bake it in the oven for perfectly fluffy Mexican rice with amazing flavor.
+Then, we’ll bake it in the oven for perfectly fluffy Mexican rice with amazing flavor.
 I adapted this recipe from America’s Test Kitchen, and found that I could decrease the amount of oil used and increase the oven temperature to speed up the cooking process.

 It’s still not necessarily a quick recipe, but it’s easy to make and totally worth the effort.
 Most of the cooking time is passive, too.
 If you have the room for it, I think you could bake the rice and a casserole on the same rack simultaneously.
 Please let me know how you like it!